 For the city lover, Manchester is less than 1 hour away by train.
 What’s better is that there’s a campaign to benefit Liverpool and the city in an attempt to bring more economic growth to the city.
 This campaign aims to better link Liverpool to train networks to deliver better transport connections, more capacity for passengers and quicker journeys, which is ideal for the commuter.
-Frank Rogers, Chief Executive, Liverpool City Region Combined Authority said: “High Speed Rail is a fundamental part of a much wider strategic transport plan for the entire City Region”.
+Frank Rogers, Chief Executive of Liverpool City Region Combined Authority said: “High-Speed Rail is a fundamental part of a much wider strategic transport plan for the entire City Region”.

 Everton Stadium development

 Liverpool is renowned for its football and for the Everton fan, there’s an exciting development at the stadium.

 Plans to work on the Bramley-Moore Dock Stadium are set to take place in 2021.

 There are some major changes, estimated at £500million.
 Changes have been reported by Liverpool Echo as including:

 - Removal of a multi-storey car park in place of a stepped plaza added

 - A new car park with disabled spaces located at The West Quay